OttoStruve/muler/paper/JOSS_muler_overview_0/paper.md

 # Acknowledgements

 This research has made use of NASA's Astrophysics Data System Bibliographic Services.
+This material is based upon work supported by the National Aeronautics and Space Administration under Grant Numbers 80NSSC21K0650 for the NNH20ZDA001N-ADAP:D.2; and 80NSSC20K0257 for the XRP issued through the Science Mission Directorate.

 # References